windkh/node-red-contrib-telegrambot/README.md

 ```

 Telegram always adds a preview when you send a web link.
 To suppress this behavior you can disable the preview
-by settings the options property as follows:
+by setting the options property as follows:
 ```
 msg.payload.options = {disable_web_page_preview : true};
 ```

 ## Configuring security
 The configuation node contains two properties for applying security to your bot.
 You can choose between configuring